LeaHohmann/NAPVMI_software/README.md

 - Check if we saturate the camera at high signal by displaying the histogram/pixel value distribution
 - Read and set gain, exposure time
 - Take a single image/frame
+- Save image as PNG or binary numpy array

 **Functionalties to add:**